sujaldev/Blackout-Defender/README.md

 > **Note** If it isn't obvious, you have to keep the laptop plugged in, otherwise there's no way to tell if there's
 > a power outage or not.

+## Other dumb approaches

+Checkout the other branches in this repo for other approaches, I find that the main branch is the simplest (doesn't require installing anything on your proxmox server, if you ignore the TUI part).